-Due to a recommendation from the Paul Ehrlich Institute (PEI) on March 15, 2021, the federal government suspended corona vaccinations with AstraZeneca as a precautionary measure.
+Based on a recommendation from the Paul Ehrlich Institute (PEI) on March 15, 2021, the German Federal Government suspended COVID-19 vaccinations with AstraZeneca as a precautionary measure.
 Further investigations were necessary.
-The European Medicines Agency (EMA) examined whether and how the new findings would affect the approval of the vaccine.
-After intensive consultations on the serious thrombotic events that have occurred in Germany and Europe, the Paul Ehrlich Institute (PEI) recommended the temporary suspension of vaccinations with the Covid-19 vaccine AstraZeneca.
-Compared to March 11th, 2021, further cases (as of Monday, March 15th, 2021) have been reported in Germany.
-When analyzing the new data, the experts from the Paul Ehrlich Institute saw a noticeable increase in a special form of very rare cerebral vein thrombosis (sinus vein thrombosis) in connection with a lack of blood platelets (thrombocytopenia) and bleeding close to vaccinations with the COVID-19 vaccine AstraZeneca.
-The data was further analyzed and assessed by the European Medicines Agency (EMA).
-Vaccinations with the AstraZeneca Covid-19 vaccine have been suspended in Germany until the EMA has completed its assessment.
-The decision affected both initial and subsequent vaccinations.
-The Paul Ehrlich Institute pointed out that people who have received the COVID-19 vaccine AstraZeneca and feel increasingly unwell more than four days after vaccination, for example with severe and persistent headaches or pinpoint skin bleeding, should seek medical treatment immediately should go.
+The European Medicines Agency (EMA) examined whether and how the new findings would affect the vaccine's approval.
+Following intensive consultations regarding the serious thrombotic events that had occurred in Germany and Europe, the Paul Ehrlich Institute (PEI) recommended the temporary suspension of vaccinations with the AstraZeneca COVID-19 vaccine.
+As of Monday, March 15, 2021, further cases had been reported in Germany since March 11, 2021.
+Analyzing the new data, experts at the Paul Ehrlich Institute observed a striking cluster of a specific form of very rare cerebral venous thrombosis (sinus vein thrombosis) in conjunction with a deficiency of blood platelets (thrombocytopenia) and bleeding in close temporal proximity to vaccinations with the AstraZeneca COVID-19 vaccine.
+The data were further analyzed and evaluated by the European Medicines Agency (EMA).
+Until the EMA's assessment is complete, vaccinations with the AstraZeneca COVID-19 vaccine have been suspended in Germany.
+This decision applies to both primary and booster vaccinations.
+The Paul Ehrlich Institute advised that individuals who have received the AstraZeneca COVID-19 vaccine and experience increasing discomfort more than four days after vaccination, for example, with severe and persistent headaches or pinpoint skin hemorrhages, should seek immediate medical attention.

-Prof. Dr. Hartmut Göbel: “The new onset of headaches, usually over four or more days, in connection with neurological deficits such as dizziness, visual disturbances, tinnitus and eye muscle paralysis and varying disturbances of consciousness is the decisive key symptom constellation for sinus vein thrombosis.
-These headaches are significantly different from typical headaches after a Covid vaccination.
-The latter occur in around 50% within 17 hours after vaccination with an average duration of 18 hours.
-Disturbances of consciousness do not exist as an accompanying symptom.”
+Prof. Dr. Hartmut Göbel: “The onset of headaches, usually lasting four days or more, in conjunction with neurological symptoms such as dizziness, visual disturbances, tinnitus, and eye muscle paralysis, as well as varying degrees of altered consciousness, is the key symptom constellation for cerebral venous thrombosis.
+These headaches differ significantly from typical headaches following a COVID-19 vaccination.
+The latter occur in approximately 50% of cases within 17 hours of vaccination and last an average of 18 hours.
+Altered consciousness is not a common accompanying symptom.”

-The European Medicines Agency (EMA) examined the matter and recommended continued vaccination with the AstraZeneca vaccine on March 18, 2021.
-On March 18, 2021, the federal and state health ministers decided to resume vaccinations with the AstraZeneca vaccine from March 19, 2021.
-The justification for the approach was that the benefits of the vaccine in combating the still widespread threat of COVID-19 continue to outweigh the risk of side effects.
-A warning has been included in the product information.
+The European Medicines Agency (EMA) reviewed the situation and recommended on March 18, 2021, that vaccinations with the AstraZeneca vaccine continue.
+The federal and state health ministers decided on March 18, 2021, to resume vaccinations with the AstraZeneca vaccine starting March 19, 2021.
+This decision was based on the fact that the benefits of the vaccine in combating the still widespread threat of COVID-19 continue to outweigh the risk of side effects.
+A warning was added to the product information.

-A Rote Hand letter dated March 24, 2021 explains: “Those who have been vaccinated should be instructed to see a doctor immediately if they develop symptoms such as shortness of breath, chest pain, leg swelling or persistent abdominal pain after vaccination.
-“In addition, anyone who experiences neurological symptoms after vaccination, such as severe or persistent headaches or blurred vision, or who develops skin bruising (petechiae) outside the site of vaccination after a few days, should seek medical attention immediately.”
+A Dear Healthcare Professional Letter dated March 24, 2021, explains: “Vaccinated individuals should be advised to seek immediate medical attention if they develop symptoms such as shortness of breath, chest pain, leg swelling, or persistent abdominal pain after vaccination.
+Furthermore, anyone experiencing neurological symptoms after vaccination, such as severe or persistent headaches or blurred vision, or who develops bruising (petechiae) on the skin outside the injection site a few days later, should seek immediate medical attention.”

-Download: Red Hand Letter COVID-19 Vaccine AstraZeneca: Risk of thrombocytopenia and coagulation disorders
+Download: Dear Doctor Letter COVID-19 Vaccine AstraZeneca: Risk of thrombocytopenia and coagulation disorders

-In this context, the question arises as to why vaccination with the AstraZeneca vaccine in Germany was restricted to people under 65 years of age, contrary to approval by the EMA (European Medicines Agency), citing insufficient efficacy data in older people.
-Young women in particular in the health system , nurses, doctors, etc., have been given priority treatment with this vaccine.
-It remains to be seen what benefit an additional warning in the package insert has regarding complications if no alternatives are available.
-This would be understandable if there had been no other options.
-However, these were available with Biontech/Pfizer and other active ingredients.
-According to current findings, young women belong to the special risk group of the complications described.
-On March 29, 2021 the Euskirchen district decided with immediate effect not to vaccinate women younger than 55 years with the AstraZeneca active ingredient.
-According to its announcement dated March 26, 2021, following the death of a 49-year-old nurse, the Rostock University Clinic is also suspending AstraZeneca vaccinations for people with high blood pressure, overweight and women who take the pill.
-The Canadian expert committee for the corona vaccination campaign is also currently recommending the suspension of Astrazeneca's drug for people under the age of 55.
-According to a report from March 30, 2021, the state-owned Charité and Vivantes clinics in Berlin are also suspending vaccinations with the Astrazeneca preparation for women under 55 years of age.
-After Berlin, the city of Munich also announced on August 30, 2021 that it would no longer vaccinate people under 60 with AstraZeneca until further notice.
-On March 30, 2021, the directors of five university clinics in North Rhine-Westphalia also called for a temporary stop to vaccinations of younger women with the AstraZeneca vaccine.
-And also today on March 30, 2021, the Standing Vaccination Commission (Stiko) announced: “Based on the currently available, although still limited, evidence and taking into account the current pandemic situation, Stiko recommends the Covid-19 Vaccine AstraZeneca for people of old age Use for 60 years.
-However, their use below this age limit remains possible at the doctor's discretion and with individual risk acceptance after careful information.
-Stiko will comment on the second vaccine dose for younger people who have already received a first dose of the Covid-19 Vaccine AstraZeneca by the end of April.”
+In this context, the question arises as to why, in Germany, vaccination with the AstraZeneca vaccine was restricted to people under 65, contrary to its approval by the EMA (European Medicines Agency), citing insufficient efficacy data in older people. that young women in the healthcare system , such as nurses and doctors, have been given priority for treatment with this vaccine.
+The benefit of an additional warning about complications in the package insert, when no alternatives are offered, remains unclear.
+This would be understandable if no other options existed.
+However, such options were available, including vaccines from BioNTech/Pfizer.
+According to current findings, young women belong to the high-risk group for the described complications.
+Consequently, on March 29, 2021, the Euskirchen district decided with immediate effect to no longer vaccinate women under 55 with the AstraZeneca vaccine.
+Following the death of a 49-year-old nurse, Rostock University Hospital announced on March 26, 2021, that it is suspending AstraZeneca vaccinations for people with high blood pressure, obesity, and women taking birth control pills.
+Similarly, the Canadian expert panel for the COVID-19 vaccination campaign currently recommends suspending the AstraZeneca vaccine for people under 55.
+According to a report from March 30, 2021, the state-owned Charité and Vivantes hospitals in Berlin are also suspending AstraZeneca vaccinations for women under 55.
+Following Berlin's announcement, the city of Munich also announced on August 30, 2021, that it will no longer administer AstraZeneca to anyone under 60 until further notice.
+On March 30, 2021, the directors of five university hospitals in North Rhine-Westphalia also advocated for a temporary halt to vaccinations of younger women with the AstraZeneca vaccine.
+And also on March 30, 2021, the Standing Committee on Vaccination (STIKO) announced: “Based on the currently available, albeit still limited, evidence and taking into account the current pandemic situation, STIKO recommends using the AstraZeneca COVID-19 vaccine for people over 60 years of age.
+Its use below this age remains possible at the discretion of a physician and with individual risk acceptance after careful consultation.
+STIKO will issue a statement regarding the second vaccine dose for younger people who have already received a first dose of the AstraZeneca COVID-19 vaccine by the end of April.”

 In addition to aspirin and ibuprofen, Novaminsulfone is also an option.